PanVidla/car-database-v2/README.md

 ### Need for Speed III: Hot Pursuit
 * ~~ADD: The ability to add, edit, delete and view NFS3 instances.~~
-* ADD: The ability to add, edit, delete and view events, event records, tracks and track records.
+* ~~ADD: The ability to add, edit, delete and view events, event records, tracks and track records.~~
+* ADD: Color and number formatting of all NFS3 views.

 ## v1.0.0.1.0
 ### General